i-rinat/freshplayerplugin/README.md

 browser plugins.
 It's NPAPI-inspired yet significantly different API which have every conceivable function plugin may want.
 Two-dimensional graphics, OpenGL ES, font rendering, network access, audio, and so on.
-It's huge, there are 107 groups of functions, called interfaces which todays Chromium browser offers to plugins.
-And specs are not final yet.
-Interfaces are changing, newer versions are arising, older ones are getting deleted.
+It's huge, there are 112 groups of functions, called interfaces which todays Chromium browser offers to plugins.
+Although specs are not final yet, and new interface versions are arising, with some older ones getting deleted; rate of change have significantly slowed down.

 For various reasons Firefox developers are not interested now in implementing PPAPI in Firefox.
 However that does not mean it cannot